nathmo/fireSeekerEpuck2/README.md

 Before diving into practical excercises, please give a thorough read to the wiki page of the IDE that contains most of what you need to know to complete the following exercises:
 - 👉 [🗔 User Interface](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/IDE-%F0%9F%97%94-User-Interface)

 Make two new folders called `TPIntro1` and `TPIntro2` in the workplace locally on your computer, next to Lib.
-If you're not sure where the workplace is, read your the wiki page of the installation for your type of OS, as referenced at the end of [Methodology](#methodology).
+If you're not sure where the workplace is, read to the wiki page of the installation for your type of OS, as referenced at the end of [Methodology](#methodology).
 Open `TPIntro1` on VSCode Epuck2 and by rightclicking on the explorer tab, create a src document that cotains a `main.c` file as shown below.

 <p float="left">
     <img src="pictures/TPIntro1.png" alt="drawing" width="600"/>